umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/index.md

 The process is as follows:

 * Administrators and editors create, update, delete data/content on the master server
-* These events are converted into data structures called "instructions" and are stored in the database in a queue
+* These events are converted into data structures called "instructions" and are stored in the database in a queue (in the `umbracoCacheInstruction` table)
-* Each front-end server checks to see if there are any outstanding instructions it hasn't processed yet
+* Each front-end server checks to see if there are any outstanding instructions it hasn't processed yet (read more on how this is done under [DatabaseServerMessengerOptions]())
 * When a front-end server detects that there are pending instructions, it downloads them and processes them and in turn updates it's cache, cache files and indexes on its own file system
 * There can be a delay between content updates and a front-end server's refreshing, this is expected and normal behaviour.